kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 To see the output we can run `kubectl logs -f hashgenerator-dep-6965c5c7-2pkxc`

-> Use `source <(kubectl completion bash)` to save yourself a lot of headache.
-Add it to .bashrc for automatic load.
+> Use `source <(kubectl completion bash)` to save yourself from a lot of headaches.
+Add it to .bashrc for an automatic load.
 (Also available for zsh)

 A helpful list for other commands from docker-cli translated to kubectl is available here [https://kubernetes.io/docs/reference/kubectl/docker-cli-to-kubectl/](https://kubernetes.io/docs/reference/kubectl/docker-cli-to-kubectl/)